jesse-jared-collab/jesse-jared-collab.github.io/cv.md

 ## Publications

+"Social Anarchism and the Rejection of Private Property." (forthcoming) in _The Routledge Handbook of Anarchy and Anarchist Thought_, edited by Gary Chartier and Chad van Schoelandt, Routledge.

 "An Anarchist Interpretation of Marx's 'Ability to Needs' Principle." (forthcoming) _The Journal of Value Inquiry_.

 "Community as Socialist Value." (forthcoming) _Public Affairs Quarterly_.